CTF-FlagFrenzy/infrastructure/Challenge-Deployment.md

 > [!IMPORTANT]
 > Before getting started, consider working through the guides `README.md`, `Docker-Registry-Setup.md` and `K3s-Cluster-Setup.md` in order to set up everything needed in advance.

-> [!CAUTION]
-> The values provided are mostly test values - This is **NOT** the final, dynamic version.
-Further, no TLS is implemented yet.
-This will be integrated soon though.

 ---

 ### Load / Create secrets for team-keys